LaviniaDragunoi/Todolist/README.md

 Displays a few TextView and ImageView and focus on their position on the device's screen.

 ## What I learned
-Used ViewGroup Layout, TextView and ImageView
+* Use ViewGroup Layout, TextView and ImageView

 ## License
 This project was submited by Lavinia Dragunoi as a part of Udacity Android Basics Nanodegree.